 Loneliness is another emotion common to drug and alcohol addiction recovery.
 There are approximately 23.5 million Americans in recovery from addiction, yet each one of them feels alone and isolated at some point.
 No matter how many people are involved, addiction recovery is a very personal struggle.
 People in recovery can feel isolated from their former lives while they are struggling to build new ones.
 Feeling that lack of connectedness has been known to trigger a relapse.

 Relapse associated with fatigue is common as well.
 Similar to hunger, tiredness seems like an easy problem to solve.
 Many people who struggle with substance abuse, however, also suffer insomnia.
 It takes time to get the drugs out of your system and let your brain redevelop normal sleep-wake cycles.
-In the meantime, exhaustion can happen, and it brings on a frustration that can trigger a return to substance abuse.
+In the meantime, exhaustion can happen, and it brings on the frustration that can trigger a return to substance abuse.

 Stress is an extremely common problem for everyone, not just people in drug and alcohol addiction recovery.
 Roughly 22% of Americans report being under extreme stress in their lives, and stress is negatively associated with all chronic diseases.
 It is a particular concern for people facing addiction, though, for whom it will likely become a relapse trigger.

-One of the changes that occurs in the brain under prolonged stress causes neurons to fire faster than normal.
+One of the changes that occur in the brain under prolonged stress causes neurons to fire faster than normal.
 This has the effect of speeding up thoughts, which is not something that can be tolerated for an extended period of time.
 People recovering from drug and alcohol addiction are already dealing with similar brain function issues.
 Compounding them with stress often makes the situation unbearable, at which point someone recovering from addiction cannot resist the urge to get high.

 It’s hard to imagine when someone begins rehab and is so shameful and broken down that they would ever become self-assertive.
 This happens, though, and it is a relapse trigger.
 Some people reach a point in their recovery where they feel they have mastered the principals of sobriety to the point that they can preach them to others.
 They use their preaching to put themselves on a pedestal of morality, high above everyone else.
 Unfortunately, this is a set up to a big fall.

 This cockiness usually represents a change in focus away from the difficult work of recovery.
 Even though a person may be talking about recovery all the time, they’re not concentrating on their own feelings and behaviors.
 While they are analyzing everyone else’s behavior and finding it inferior to their own, their recovery is being neglected.
-Often people who get overly confident about their recovery reach a point where they believe they are so accomplished, they can use drugs again — just one time — and not relapse.
+Often, people who get overly confident about their recovery reach a point where they believe they are so accomplished, they can use drugs again — just one time — and not relapse.
 This, of course, is never the case.

 Addiction recovery deals with a lot of emotion.
 People who are in the throes of addiction don’t experience much emotion.
 That is usually their goal, either conscious or subconscious.
 Recovery involves letting those emotions back in and dealing with them in a safe and controlled way.
 For some, feelings have become very scary, and they have worked hard to avoid emotion for several years.